Skip to content

 Package Description Entry Points

-sase (core) BareGitPlugin, Claude/Codex/Gemini/Qwen/OpenCode LLM providers sase_vcs: bare_git, sase_workspace: bare_git, sase_llm: claude, codex, gemini, opencode, qwen
+sase (core) Bare-git VCS, bare-git and #cd workspaces, and built-in LLM providers sase_vcs: bare_git, sase_workspace: bare_git, cd, sase_llm: agy, claude, codex, opencode, qwen

-sase-telegram Telegram integration via chop scripts (sase_chop_tg_outbound, sase_chop_tg_inbound) CLI scripts (not pluggy)
+sase-telegram Telegram integration via chop scripts (sase_chop_tg_outbound, sase_chop_tg_inbound) CLI scripts (not pluggy entry points)

 Installation